dougeby/IntuneDocs/InTuneDocs/deploy-use/create-windows-information-protection-policy-with-intune.md

 > [!IMPORTANT]
 > Once you have the apps showing up in the WIP Learning logging report, you can them into your app protection policies.

+## To deploy your WIP app protection policy

+> [!IMPORTANT]
+> This applies for WIP with mobile application management (MAM) without enrollment scenario.

+After you created your WIP app protection policy, you need to deploy it to your organization using MAM.

+1. On the **App policy** blade, choose your newly-created app protection policy, choose **User groups**, then choose **Add user group**.

+	A list of user groups, made up of all the security groups in your Azure Active Directory, opens in the **Add user group** blade.

+1. Choose the group you want your policy to apply to, then click **Select** to deploy the policy.

 ## Next steps